szorfein/ansible-collection-privacy/roles/tor/README.md

   - wget
   - whois
 - Install Onionshare.
-- Disable NTP and update time with tor.
+- Disable NTP and update time with tor and .onion address.

 Requirements
 ------------